midhunhk/lib-aeapps/README.md

 Depending on the features you use, make sure to declare the permissions in your manifest.xml file.

 ## Implementations
-Presently the following android app projects make use of this library.
+Presently the following android app projects make use of this library, and are supported.

 * <a href="https://github.com/midhunhk/message-counter">Message Counter</a>
 * <a href="https://github.com/midhunhk/random-contact">Random Contact</a>